MicrosoftDocs/OData-docs/Odata-docs/odatalib/v7/optional-parameters.md

 ---
 title: "Optional parameters in ODataLib 7.3"
-description: "Optional parameters may be omitted when invoking a custom function.
+description: "Optional parameters may be omitted when invoking a custom function."
-Function resolution will first attempt to find an overload that exactly matches the specified function."
 author: madansr7
 ms.author: saumadan
 ms.date: 7/1/2019